flaviuse/mern-authentication/README.md

 - Use emails for authentication instead of usernames: <https://github.com/flaviuse/mern-authentication/issues/7>

 - I added a dependency but my docker container does not found it: <https://medium.com/@semur.nabiev/how-to-make-docker-compose-volumes-ignore-the-node-modules-directory-99f9ec224561> (either install the dependency in the container with the cli or reset the volume).

+## API

+### POST /user/register

+Possible HTTP error codes: 400, 500, 503.
+The 503 status is returned when the email service is unavailable.